 Serial picking in detail and simply explained

 In the serial picking method, a sales order is created in the warehouse management system after the order-oriented entry (no partial orders).
-In the picking method, the order should fit completely into a carton or tote (volume calculation).
+In the picking method, the order should fit completely into a box or container (volume calculation).

 Before the first storage zone, the carton is prepared in the appropriate size and marked (barcode and picking list at the I-point).

 The picking order is started in the first picking zone.
 The picker picks the goods from the appropriate storage bins.
-Once all items in his storage zone have been picked, the picker places the order at the transfer point.
-Picking paths (path time), the pick time, the base time and the dead time in processing should be as short as possible.
+When all items in his storage zone have been picked, the picker places the order at the transfer point.
+Picking paths (travel time), the picking time, the base time and the dead time in processing should be as short as possible.

-Another employee takes over the order and processes it in his picking zone.
-Once he has finished, he then hands the order over to another picker, and so on.
+Another employee takes the order and processes it in his picking zone.
+When he has finished, he then hands the order over to another picker, and so on.

-Once all items in the sales order have been completely picked, the order is packed and shipped.
+Once all items in the customer order have been completely picked, the order is packed and dispatched.